ChargePoint is ready for flying EVs

 ChargePoint’s stations will be able to support vertical takeoff and landing, aka VTOL, which is again exactly what people said they preferred in the University of Michigan poll.
 The fundamental elements are already in place for charging VTOL vehicles, but the Express Plus stations themselves will need to be redesigned to accommodate them, and the plug and hose will likely need to be redesigned to fit the particulars of the vehicles, whatever that may be.

 Why would ChargePoint bother to jump onto a technology bandwagon that seems kind of out there?
-The answer is that ChargePoint is already developing charging solutions for electric cars, buses, and trucks.
+The answer is that ChargePoint is already developing charging solutions for electric cars, buses and trucks.
 The company seems to be up for charging anything that needs electricity to move now and in the future — even flying cars.Featured Image: ChargePoint

 0